FireRadical22/Modern-Pong-Game/README.md

    2. Ability Handling

-     - All abilities inherit from the Ability abstract superclass
      - Each player is assigned an AbilityHolder, which handles all user interaction with abilities
      - When user hovers over a slot with an usable ability and activates it, AbilityHolder checks if it’s Collision-based or Time-based and handles activation or deactivation accordingly
      - When ball collides with the item box, player who last collided with ball is assigned a random ability and it’s reference index is stored inside AbilityHolder